-After spending a lot of January revising and writing assignments, you might have a bit more time on your hands...
+After spending much of January revising and writing assignments, you may have noticed that you've got a bit of extra time on your hands...

-There’s an expectation that you will instantly love the independence so if you feel different, it might make you feel like the odd one out but you're not!
-A lot of students admit to feeling lonely during university - almost half actually, 46%.
-It can be hard to make the jump to a lot of independent studying and spending time on your own for the first time.
+There’s an expectation that you will instantly love the independence of university so if you don't, it might make you feel like the odd one out but this isn't the case.
+A lot of students admit to feeling lonely at university so it's completely normal.
+It can be hard to make the jump to a lot of independent studying and even spending time on your own for the first time.

 Social media doesn't help either.
 You could be sat in your room with nothing to do whilst on Instagram and Facebook people you know are posting pictures of them and their many friends having the time of their life.
 Stop.
 Try not to compare yourself to them because that will lead down a negative path, your priority should be improving how you feel.